-If an employee's position is terminated for reasons unrelated to work performance or employee conduct, the employee is eligible for 2 weeks of severance pay, calculated as the regularly scheduled hours x the hourly pay rate for non-exempt hourly employees.
+If an employee's position is terminated for reasons unrelated to work performance or employee conduct, the employee is eligible for 2 weeks of severance pay, calculated as the regularly scheduled hours x the hourly pay rate.
 Accrued, unused vacation will be paid.